chartjs/Chart.js/docs/03-Bar-Chart.md

 // for both x and y axes.
 ```

 We can also change these defaults values for each Bar type that is created, this object is available at `Chart.defaults.Bar`.
+For horizontal bars, this object is available at `Chart.defaults.horizontalBar`.

 #### barPercentage vs categoryPercentage